It's time to rethink how you protect your data.

 Rest easy by encrypting your backup at source, inflight and at rest, without negatively impacting data transfer to the cloud.
 This ensures that your data is as safe and confidential as it would be in your own dedicated off-site repository.

 Backup as a Service (BaaS) gets data backups off-site without the cost and complexity of building and maintaining an off-site infrastructure.
 Stored backups can be easily managed from one console and automated according to individual RPO and RTO requirements.

 Disaster Recovery as a Service

-Disaster recovery (DR) planning has a reputation for being difficult and time consuming.
-However, Disaster Recovery as a Service, or DRaaS, is turning the DR business on its head.
+Disaster Recovery as a Service, or DRaaS, is turning the DR business on its head.
 The responsibility for all of the gritty details one used to have to juggle in order to ensure that every system, file, database record, and network element was duplicated at an alternate processing site can now be passed onto a trusted service provider.

 Today, DRaaS makes setting up DR almost as easy as setting up a new smart phone — seriously.
 People who set up DR using DRaaS are amazed at how much knowledge they aren’t required to have.